viamrobotics/docs/docs/mobility/motion/_index.md

 ### ListPlanStatuses

-Returns the plan statuses created by [`MoveOnGlobe`](/mobility/motion/#moveonglobe) calls that are executing OR are part of an execution which changed it state within the a 24HR TTL OR until the robot reinitializes.
+Returns the statuses of plans created by [`MoveOnGlobe`](/mobility/motion/#moveonglobe) calls that meet at least one of the following conditions since the motion service initialized:

+- the plan's status is in progress
+- the plan's status changed state within the last 24 hours

 All repeated fields are in chronological order.